(public name: Metastatic Breast Cancer GPS)

 Recruitment of patients in the first phase of the programme ran from 2014 to 2021.

-An extension of the study starting in early 2022 will focus on specific subtypes of metastatic breast cancer, namely invasive lobular cancer, triple negative breast cancer, and late relapses, those occurring 10 or more years after a primary diagnosis.
+An extension of the study will focus on specific subtypes of metastatic breast cancer, namely invasive lobular cancer, triple negative breast cancer, and late relapses, those occurring 10 or more years after a primary diagnosis.
 BIG considers these as areas of high unmet need, for which AURORA could provide high scientific and clinical impact.

 The initial results of AURORA, which report on the first 381 patients included in the study, were presented at the ESMO Breast Cancer Congress in 2019 and were published in Cancer Discovery in June 2021.